 An Uncertain agenda

 I could never settle for a single approach.
 Perhaps it was the weekly stomach-kicking sessions we received whilst kneeling on the floor during our Shotokan training.
-The aim - we were told - was to breathe out with the blow, somehow using the muscles of the stomach to protect the delicate contents within..
+The aim - we were told - was to breathe out with the blow, somehow using the muscles of the stomach to protect the delicate contents within.
 It was a logic that eluded me then, as now.
-Worse, many karateka cannot aim an accurate blow at the abdomen, instead kicking wildly at the solar plexus or even the shoulder or hip of the person seated next to me.
+Worse, many karateka cannot aim an accurate blow at the abdomen, instead kicking wildly at the solar plexus or even the shoulder or hip of the unsuspecting target seated next to me.

 Perhaps it was the drop-knuckle push ups on the concrete floor to develop the callouses that I found particularly anachronistic.
 In truth, all styles had their questionable elements.
 If we were sensible, we would have been more selective, and less devotional.
 It was a hard lesson to learn in the 1970's atmosphere of allegiance and confidentiality.